Jacky, foreground, and Andrea prepare a crew lunch in the kitchen at the Marion Polk Food Share Youth Farm.

 “When I first came here, the crew leaders did an excellent job,” he says.
 “They were very friendly, and I was like, ‘I want to do that.
 I want to be that person for someone new.’”

-Thanks to First Tech Federal Credit Union, Oregon Community Foundation, Oregon Department of Education & the State of Oregon, Salem Health, The Herbert A. Templeton Foundation, Willamette MBA Community Grant Program & United Way Mid-Willamette Valley, Juan Young Trust, and community members like you for generously supporting young leaders on the Youth Farm.
+Thanks to First Tech Federal Credit Union, Midland Area Community Foundation, Oregon Community Foundation, Oregon Department of Education & the State of Oregon, Salem Health, The Herbert A. Templeton Foundation, Willamette MBA Community Grant Program & United Way Mid-Willamette Valley, Juan Young Trust, and community members like you for generously supporting young leaders on the Youth Farm.